We have information you must know before you buy the Corvette.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-Even the base-level LS1 V8 engine is potent.
-It produces 350 horsepower and 375 pound-feet of torque with the six-speed transmission, and 360 pound-feet with the automatic.
+The standard Corvette engine, the LS1 V8, is potent.
+Stand on the throttle and it's fast traffic.
+It produces 350 horsepower and 375 pound-feet of torque with the six-speed manual transmission, and 360 pound-feet with the automatic.

-From a handling and acceleration standpoint, it's tough to perceive any performance distinctions between the coupe and convertible.
+There aren't any significant performance distinctions between the coupe and convertible.
 Chevrolet claims that the structural design for the C5 began with the convertible, and as a consequence no shoring-up measures were required for the soft-top chassis.
 You hear the same song from almost every purveyor of convertibles, but in this application it seems to be true.
 Significantly, we didn't see a hint of cowl shake, the time-honored malady of convertibles (wherein the dashboard and the outside of the car oscillate at different rates).
 If there is any distinction to be made between the agility and stability of the Corvette coupe and convertible, it would be all but impossible to discern on public roads.

-Chevrolet's second-generation Active Handling is standard equipment; it's a magical system that gets you out of slides before trouble strikes by applying braking to the individual corners as needed.
-It uses on-board sensors to measure yaw, lateral acceleration and steering wheel position, then brings into play the capabilities of Corvette's standard ABS and traction-control systems to smoothly help the driver maintain control when the chassis would rather oversteer or understeer.
-Some such systems have been criticized lately for their eagerness to aggressively assist before the driver wants or needs assistance.
-Corvette engineers say that they've carefully calibrated this system to limit such intrusiveness.
-Aside from an "Active Handling" message on the instrument panel, drivers might not even realize they've been assisted.
+Active Handling, which comes standard, gets you out of slides before trouble strikes by applying braking to the individual corners as needed.
+It uses on-board sensors to measure yaw, lateral acceleration and steering wheel position, and uses ABS and traction control to correct oversteer or understeer.
+Corvette engineers calibrated the system to limit intrusiveness, however.
+Aside from an "Active Handling" message on the instrument panel, drivers might not always realize they've been assisted.

 We have partnered with trusted dealers in your area to give you a great price on the new Chevrolet Corvette.